2019-bgmp/demultiplexing-pranavs22/Part2/submission/README.txt

 Cutoff-30
 Reason: After observing histograms from Part-1, we see all read files (except Read 3) have quality score atleast above 30.
-To exclude reads below 30 from Reaad-3, a quality score of 30 was chosen.
+To exclude reads below and equal to 30 from Read-3, a quality score of 30 was chosen.
 Parameters used to run this script- R1,R2,R3,R4,index_list,cutoff,output directory.
 All of the file paths were symlinked.